omartantawy360/edu-por-3/README.md

 ## 🌟 Overview

 **EduComp** is a high-performance, premium web ecosystem designed to orchestrate academic competitions.
-It serves as a dual-sided platform, providing students with a collaborative "Mission Control" and administrators with a powerful "Command Center" to manage registrations, teams, and certification at scale.
+It serves as a comprehensive platform with three distinct interfaces: a collaborative **Student Hub**, a specialized **Judge Portal**, and a powerful **Admin Command Center**.

 > [!IMPORTANT]
 > **Vision**: EduComp isn't just a management tool; it's a launchpad.
-Built with **React 19** and a custom **Context-based State Engine**, it delivers a seamless, native-feeling experience that rivals enterprise SaaS products.
+Built with **React 19** and a custom **Multi-Context State Engine**, it delivers a seamless, professional experience for students, judges, and administrators alike.

 ---